Logisek/AZexec/README.md

 ## 🤝 Contributing

-This tool is part of the **EvilMist** toolkit.
 Contributions, issues, and feature requests are welcome!

 ## ⚠️ Disclaimer